-While Lorraine Chavana may be new to the music scene, she is no stranger to music.
+Lorraine Chavana first entered the music scene in 2015 but she was no stranger to music.
 For more than four decades, Lorraine sang only at home with her father.
 However, just before his passing in 2013, at her father's urging, she tried singing publicly with a cousin's band at a live music venue in Austin, Texas.
 Although timid at first, Lorraine quickly grew to love the experience, looking forward to every opportunity to perform.

 The following year, Lorraine gained the attention of several show promoters, and began singing at Country Opry Shows

 in South and Central Texas.
 With each performance, Lorraine's rich, sultry voice was met by the compliments of many.

 From the beginning, Lorraine was fortunate to meet numerous people of the music community who have supported her, providing instruction and insight to expedite her start in the music business.
 Utilizing that support and instruction, Lorraine successfully added songwriting to her musical endeavors, and soon after, she recorded an album.

 In late 2014, Lorraine headed into the studio to record some of her own original songs, and covers of her favorite Classic and Traditional Country songs, releasing an album, FREE TO LOVE (produced by Justin Trevino) in October, 2015.
 The album, which received rave reviews, was playing on the radio within a week of its release, and within a few months, on radio programs and stations around the world!

 Excited with what she accomplished in a relatively short period of time, Lorraine said "I never dreamed, in less than three years, I would go from singing at home to singing publicly at shows, to writing music, recording an album, and hearing my songs on the radio, around the world!"
 It has been an exciting journey, which I hope will be long and lasting!"

 How Lorraine's story began...